 areas of expertise

-- Modelling of Low Carbon Technologies (for heat and electricity provision in domestic, commercial and industrial energy systems)
+- Modelling of Low Carbon Technologies (for heat and electricity provision in domestic, commercial and industrial energy systems), industrial processes, and industrial systems

-- Thermodynamic assessment of energy systems (based on energy and exergy)
+- Thermodynamic assessment of industrial systems (based on energy and exergy)

 - providing rigorous evidence to support policy creation

-- Global market potential analysis of low-to-zero carbon technologies
+- Global market potential analysis of low-to-zero carbon technologies, and energy vectors

 et al., 2021, A bottom-up appraisal of the technically installable capacity ofbiogas-based solid oxide fuel cells for self power generation in wastewatertreatment plants, Journal of Environmental Management, Vol:279, ISSN:0301-4797, Pages:1-15